Austin Dillon: 2017: First Cup win

-2018: Daytona 500 Win
+2018: Daytona 500 win

 In 2018, Dillon returned the No. 3 to Victory Lane in the Cup Series.
-He won the 2018 Daytona 500, after coming from a lap down within 20 laps to go to second on the final lap.
+He won the 2018 Daytona 500, after coming from a lap down within twenty laps to go to second on the final lap.
 He hit Aric Almirola in the right rear after Almirola tried blocking him, sending him into the outside wall.
-The win happened 20 years after Dale Earnhardt's only Daytona 500 win, and it was also 17 years to the day of Earnhardt's death.
-Despite the win and a guaranteed spot in the Playoffs, Dillon struggled to stay consistent throughout the season with two top-fives and five top-10 finishes.
-He was eliminated in the Round of 16 after hitting the outside wall twice at the Charlotte Roval race and finished the season 13th in points.
+The win happened twenty years after Dale Earnhardt's only Daytona 500 win, and it was also seventeen years to the day of Earnhardt's death.
+Despite the win and a guaranteed spot in the Playoffs, Dillon struggled to stay consistent throughout the season with two top-fives and five top-ten finishes.
+He was eliminated in the Round of 16 after hitting the outside wall twice at the Charlotte Roval race and finished the season thirteenth in points.

-In the Xfinity Series, Dillon scored his 100th career top-10 Xfinity Series finish at California, which came as a fourth-place outing.
+In the Xfinity Series, Dillon scored his one-hundredth career top-ten Xfinity Series finish at California, which came as a fourth-place outing.
 He won the Xfinity race at Michigan in June after rain ended the race prematurely on lap 91.
 It was the first Xfinity Series win for Dillon since the August Bristol race in 2016, and the first for RCR's Xfinity team since 2016 at Road America with Michael McDowell.
 Dillon also drove the No. 10 Chevrolet for Kaulig Racing at Indianapolis.
 This was the second time Dillon raced in an Xfinity event outside RCR.
 It is also the first time Kaulig Racing fielded two cars in a race.

 2019

 For 2019, Dillon began having Danny Stockman atop the pit box for the Cup Series.
 Stockman was Dillon's crew chief in the Truck Series and Nationwide Series when he won his NASCAR Championship titles in 2011 and 2013.

 Dillon and RCR showed qualifying speed early in the season, winning pole awards at Auto Club and Talladega.
 Then at Michigan, Dillon managed to get his first career stage win in the Cup Series by winning the second stage.

 He performed well at the July Daytona race, leading the most laps (46) and winning stage 2.
-However, with 40 laps to go, as severe weather was approaching the track, Clint Bowyer made contact with Dillon causing a multi-car accident.
+However, with forty laps to go, as severe weather was approaching the track, Clint Bowyer made contact with Dillon causing a multi-car accident.
 Dillon finished with a DNF in 33rd place.

 Dillon failed to make the playoffs for the first time since 2015 as he fell outside the top twenty in points.
-He finished 21st in the final points standings, tying his lowest in a full-time season with zero-top fives for the first time in his career.
+He finished 21st in the final points standings, tying his lowest in a full-time season with zero top-fives for the first time in his career.